aws-solutions-library-samples/guidance-for-payment-systems-using-event-driven-architecture-on-aws/README.md

 ### Cost

-You are responsible for the cost of the AWS services used while running this Guidance.
-As of April 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region is approximately **\$1 per month**, assuming 3,000 transactions.
+You are responsible for the cost of the AWS services used while running this guidance.
+As of April 2024, the cost for running this guidance with the default settings in the US East (N. Virginia) Region is approximately **\$1 per month**, assuming 3,000 transactions.

-This Guidance uses [Serverless services](https://aws.amazon.com/serverless/), which use a pay-for-value billing model.
+This guidance uses [Serverless services](https://aws.amazon.com/serverless/), which use a pay-for-value billing model.
 Costs are incurred with usage of the deployed resources.
 Refer to the [Sample cost table](#sample-cost-table) for a service-by-service cost breakdown.

 We recommend creating a [budget](https://alpha-docs-aws.amazon.com/awsaccountbilling/latest/aboutv2/budgets-create.html) through [AWS Cost Explorer](http://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance.
+For full details, refer to the pricing webpage for each AWS service used in this guidance.

 #### Sample cost table

-The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month assuming "non-production" level traffic volume.
+The following table provides a sample cost breakdown for deploying this guidance with the default parameters in the US East (N. Virginia) Region for one month assuming "non-production" level traffic volume.

 | **AWS service**  | Dimensions | Cost \[USD\] |
 |-----------|------------|---------|